-Providing Renewable and Reliable Power for Developing Countries

-The Global Geothermal Development Plan (GGDP) was formally announced by World Bank Group Managing Director Sri Mulyani in Reykjavik (Iceland), on March 6, 2013.
+Providing Renewable and Reliable Power for Developing Countries The Global Geothermal Development Plan (GGDP) was formally announced by World Bank Group Managing Director Sri Mulyani in Reykjavik, Iceland, on March 6, 2013.
 The GGDP is an ambitious initiative by the World Bank's Energy Sector Management Assistance Program (ESMAP) and other multilateral and bilateral development partners to transform the energy sector of developing countries by scaling up the use of geothermal power.
 Geothermal energy is an underutilized resource with the potential to deliver renewable and reliable electricity and heat for many low- and middle-income countries.
-From Africa's Rift Valley to the Andes to the islands of Asia and the Pacific, domestic geothermal resources could meet a significant portion of national electricity demand for a wide range of countries.
+From Africa's Rift Valley to the Peruvian Andes to the islands of Asia and the Pacific, domestic geothermal resources could meet a significant portion of national electricity demand for a wide range of countries.
 The benefits would include increased energy security and access, more affordable power, and reduced greenhouse gas emissions.
 The GGDP differs from previous efforts in that it focuses on the primary obstacle to geothermal expansion: the cost and risk of exploratory drilling.
 Validating the availability of commercially viable geothermal resources through drilling is an unavoidable step often requiring US\$15-25 million per field.
 This represents around 15% of the capital expenditure in any new utility-scale geothermal project for electricity supply to be spent upfront, with no guarantee of return.
 Commercial debt is often not available to finance this step.
 It usually takes over two years for exploratory drilling to provide sufficient confidence for investors to proceed with development of a geothermal field (i.e., through capacity drilling) and construction of the power plant.
 Public support has generally been the main channel to support initial development of geothermal energy, either as public projects, cost-sharing of expenditures, or in joint capital ownership schemes with private developers.

-In order to address this barrier, the GGDP's main objective is to mobilize substantial new concessional financing for the risky and capital intensive upstream phases of geothermal development to catalyze investment in all other stages of the geothermal value chain, in low- and middle-income countries.
+ESMAP In order to address this barrier, the GGDP's main objective is to mobilize substantial new concessional financing for the risky and capital intensive upstream phases of geothermal development to catalyze investment in all other stages of the geothermal value chain in low- and middle-income countries.
 Funding is sought from diverse sources, including bilateral donors, multilateral development banks, and international climate finance instruments.
-A robust and diverse portfolio of at least a dozen exploratory drilling projects could lead to a global pipeline of proven, investment-ready geothermal pow-
+A robust and diverse portfolio of at least a dozen exploratory drilling projects could lead to a global pipeline of proven, investment-ready geothermal power projects that could add over 1 GW of power to the current global installed geothermal capacity of 14 GW.